Researching retirement villages can prompt a lot of questions. Here are some of the most common we receive.

 A retirement village is a residential community that is specifically designed and built for older people.
 Generally, retirement village residents are retired from full-time work and are 65 years of age or older.

-Retirement villages are different from aged care and are suited to residents who are reasonably independent, although many RetireAustralia communities offer both independent living and care apartments for those needing added support.
+Retirement villages are different from aged care and are suited to residents who are reasonably independent, although many RetireAustralia communities offer both independent living and serviced apartments for those needing added support.

 Retirement villages are legislated in each state by the State Government.